 Dungeness Crab: Try the best the Pacific Ocean has to offer in Portland.
 The city is best known for crab, but oysters, wild salmon, and rockfish are worth trying, too.
 Taste innovative stylings at splurge-worthy Castagna, or go for an at-home feel at scenic Salty’s on the Columbia River.

-Check Prices for Dossier Hotel in Portland
+Check Prices for Dossier Hotel in Portland, OR

 Las Vegas, Nevada